kaustubhbhavsar/twitter/README.md

 <a href="https://twitter.com/bhavsarkaustubh/status/1630091176597676032?s=20">Steming and Lemmatization</a>  -> Have you ever heard of stemming and lemmatization?
 They are both language processing techniques used in NLP, but do you know how they differ?

+<a href="https://twitter.com/bhavsarkaustubh/status/1664610061526917121?s=20">Cosine Similarity</a>  -> When comparing vectors using cosine similarity, magnitude takes a backseat!
+The magic lies in the direction they point towards.

 <p align="right">(<a href="#top">back to top</a>)</p>